 Joe Allard believed that a tone should have the maximum resonance and with a variety of colors at any dynamic level.
 He sought a strong and equal balance of harmonics within the tone.
 His teaching emphasized that the throat and mouth cavities should be free of any stress so that one’s ability to play any tone, at any dynamic level and at anytime would not be compromised.
 He favored mouthpieces that had small/medium tip openings, long facings along with medium-hard/hard reeds.

-Much of what Joe taught with relation to breathing was strongly connected to the principles expressed in yoga.
+Much of what Joe taught with relation to breathing was strongly connected to principles expressed in yoga.
 He described the breathing process as a 3-step function: during inhalation the ribs, thoracic cavity (lungs), and finally the lower abdominal muscles (in which the diaphragm is located) expand.
 The reverse occurs during exhalation.
 He designed certain exercises to encourage the student’s awareness of the motions of these parts of the body.
 Virtually all that he said regarding the breathing process corroborated the teachings of Arnold Jacobs, the renowned brass performer/instructor from the Chicago Symphony.

 His concept of embouchure was gleaned from his studies with Gaston Hamlin (principal clarinet, Boston Symphony) and Ralph McLane (principal clarinet, Philadelphia Orchestra) as well as his work with Robert Bloom (renowned oboist).
 He believed that a single lip embouchure could afford all of the benefits of a double lip embouchure plus offer greater flexibility.
-Joe wanted the lower lip to be positioned in such a way that it covered the entire circumference of the lower teeth so that one could feel the lower lip in between upper and lower teeth when chewing.
+Joe wanted the lower lip to be positioned in such a way so that it covered the entire circumference of the lower teeth.
+One could then feel the lower lip in between upper and lower teeth when chewing.
 The lower lip would be lightly stretched across the bottom teeth and not rigid, thereby allowing the lower teeth to “feel the reed” when playing.
 The zygomatic major muscle would be stretched lightly upwards from the corners of the mouth to the cheekbones.
 (This is the muscle that is activated when one smiles.)
 The upper lip would rest gently on top of the mouthpiece while moving towards the upper teeth and would not create any downward pressure.
-This would ensure the least amount of pressure against the sides of the reed and thereby allow the reed to vibrate its entire length while freeing the larynx to be responsive to the dictates of one’s musical imagination.
+This would ensure the least amount of pressure against the sides of the reed and allow the reed to vibrate its entire length while freeing the larynx to be responsive to the dictates of one’s musical imagination.

 Joe advocated that the tongue be positioned high and wide whether playing a legato or articulated passage.
 He suggested the use of the word “Dis-ney” in order to help achieve this position.
 (William Kincaid, the great former principal flute of the Philadelphia Orchestra, also made use of this ”Disney” effect.)
 The syllable “Dis” would allow the tongue to lightly touch the molars on each side of the upper teeth and keep the tongue from falling too far back in the throat.
-The syllable “Ney” would position the front of the tongue behind the upper teeth at the point where the teeth and gumline meet, ensuring a forward tongue placement that he called “forward (French) coning.”
-This high, wide tongue position would reshape the mouth cavity by creating a more compact space for the air to move above and below the tongue and result in greater compression of the air as it would leave the mouth to enter the mouthpiece.
+The syllable “Ney” would position the front of the tongue behind the upper teeth at the point where the teeth and gum line meet, ensuring a forward tongue placement that he referred to as “forward (French) coning.”
+This high, wide tongue position would reshape the mouth cavity by creating a more compact space for the air to move above the tongue and result in greater compression of the air as it would leave the mouth to enter the mouthpiece.